Senators elect McConnell, Schumer as leaders in next Congress, but majority still to be decided

 The looming question is whether McConnell will remain majority leader, with Republicans controlling the chamber as a counterweight to President-elect Joe Biden and House Democrats, who hold a slim majority.

-Last week’s elections left each party with 48 Senate seats; Republican Sens.
-Thom Tillis (N.C.) and Dan Sullivan (Alaska) lead in their races that are still to be called.
+On Tuesday, in North Carolina, Democrat Cal Cunningham conceded his race to Republican Sen. Thom Tillis, although Edison Research has not yet projected a winner of the race.

+If Tillis prevails, Republicans would have 49 seats to Democrats’ 48 while both parties await the results in Alaska, where Sen. Dan Sullivan (R) held the lead over independent Al Gross, who is supported by the Democratic Senatorial Campaign Committee .

-If Tillis and Sullivan prevail, the majority would come down to the Jan.
+The majority would come down to the Jan.
 5 runoffs in Georgia.
 One race pits Sen. David Perdue (R) against Jon Ossoff, while appointed Sen. Kelly Loeffler (R) is trying to win the seat outright against Raphael Warnock.

 If Democrats win those races, establishing a 50-50 tie, Vice President-elect Kamala D. Harris would break the tie.